shjunz/Oxford_MSc_Dissertation/README.md

 ## Motivation

-In-context learning lets a transformer solve a new task purely from examples in its prompt, with no weight updates — a capability now central to how large language models are used.
-Because the prompt *is* the training signal, ICL is only as trustworthy as the demonstrations it is given, so it is natural to ask how it behaves when those demonstrations are corrupted or adversarially chosen.
+In-context learning lets a transformer solve a new task purely from examples in its prompt, with no weight updates, which is a capability now central to how large language models are used.
+Because the prompt is the training signal, ICL is only as trustworthy as the demonstrations it is given, so it is natural to ask how it behaves when those demonstrations are corrupted or adversarially chosen.